How to Name a Business

 Social Media Handles.
 Run the proposed name(s) through all the social media platforms that you plan to be running.

 You can use websites like Namechk.
-Namechk is a free username and domain search tool.
-The fastest and most efficient way for you to search for your desired username across hundreds of social networks and domain extension - all at once.
+Namechk is a free online username and domain search tool.
+The fastest and most efficient way for you to search for your desired username across hundreds of social networks and domain extension all at once.

 Traditional Directories.
 Although we are in an electronic age, there remain businesses that do not have a web presence.
 Therefore, it is still important to search traditional phone directories, trade directories, and other sources for names that may conflict with a proposed business name.